Acer Inc.: Europe

 Acer's EMEA headquarters are located in Lugano, Switzerland.
 From the late 1990s to mid-2000s, Acer had computer factories in Europe.
 The business area was the whole EMEA.
 In the Netherlands under the name of Acer IMS bv, there were two factories: Acer laptop factory in Den Bosch and Acer and IBM desktop factory in Tilburg.
 Acer also had facilities in Germany under the name of IMS in Ahrensburg and Hamburg.
 Acer computers are also assembled in Mingachevir, Azerbaijan.

 India

-Acer's subsidiary in India is Acer India (Pvt) Limited, and was incorporated as a wholly-owned subsidiary of Acer Computer International, Ltd. in 1999.
+Acer's subsidiary in India is Acer India (Pvt) Limited, and was incorporated as a wholly owned subsidiary of Acer Computer International, Ltd. in 1999.
 It is a notable vendor in key segments such as education, desktop computers, and low profile notebooks for education.
-The head office is in Bengaluru, India.
+The head office is in Bengaluru, Karnataka.
+India rose to become Acer's second-largest worldwide market in 2023.
+In an effort to diversify from the computer hardware market, a new firm called AcerPure was established to sell home appliances in India.

 Indonesia

-PT Acer Indonesia is a wholly-owned subsidiary of Acer and distributes its products through their main distributor PT Dragon Computer & Communication.
+PT Acer Indonesia is a wholly owned subsidiary of Acer and distributes its products through their main distributor PT Dragon Computer & Communication.
 Acer is currently the second-largest computer vendor in Indonesia.
 In the first quarter of 2016, Acer recorded >81% market share in Windows tablet in Indonesia.